gauzens/ATNr/README.md

-Beta version of the ATNr package that propose solutions to estimate populations dynamics in food webs with Allomteric Trophic Networks
+Beta version of the ATNr package that propose solutions to estimate populations dynamics in food webs with Allometric Trophic Networks

 # To do